mksantoki/LocationTracker/README.md

 I also create a JavaDoc file for fast code review for other peoples and code coverage reports.
 For now, the code coverage report is showing 0% because not write more test cases.

-If you like any implement in this assigment.
+If you like any implement in this assignment.
 Please just inform me.
 I will update it and again send it for review.

 Thank you